kadena-community/kadena.js/packages/libs/client-examples/README.md

     throw new Error('TX_IS_NOT_SIGNED');
   }

-  // Now it's time to submit the transaction; this function returns the requestDecelerator {requestKey, networkId, chainId}.
+  // Now it's time to submit the transaction; this function returns the requestDescriptor {requestKey, networkId, chainId}.
-  // by storing this object in a permanent storage you always can fetch the result of the transaction from the blockchain const requestDecelerator = await submit(signedTr);
+  // by storing this object in a permanent storage you always can fetch the result of the transaction from the blockchain const requestDescriptor = await submit(signedTr);
-  // We listen for the result of the request. const response = await listen(requestDecelerator);
+  // We listen for the result of the request. const response = await listen(requestDescriptor);
   // Now we need to check the status. if (response.result.status === 'failure') {
     throw response.result.error;